adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 }
 ```

-The end value can be linked to the end of the database, on subscribe to the DB,
+The end value can be linked to the end of the database, when subscribing to the DB,
-if the `end` is the same as `data.len()`, we will always use the full len to
+if the `end` is the same as `data.len()`, we will always use the full length to
 keep consistency at the right part of the memory that can overflow the index
 of `end` for the last chunks.

-Finally, the subscribtion part!
-There is two possible implementation.
+Finally, the subscription part!
+There are two possible implementation.
 One is
 to bootstrap from one node only (the current example).
 The other split the
-bootstrap between multiple database that theorically are synchronized copies.
+bootstrap between multiple database that theoretically are synchronized copies.

 ```rust
 pub async fn _subscribe_to_one(to_addr: String, my_addr: String) {